Fiddle Leaf Fig Tree (Real)

 |Uses:||Attractive plant to be featured or in the background of any room in the house|

 The Fiddle Leaf Fig is total eye candy!
 This houseplant is lush, tall, columnar and sculptural and it’s the ‘it’ plant right now.
 This tough plant adapts easily to conditions and once acclimated it can grow to 6 feet or taller.
+Our Fiddle Leaf Figs are shipped in black or green plastic nursery containers.
+The pot in our listing is a display suggestion.
 Purchase one today to add to your collection of houseplants and enhance your home decor!

 - Its broad leaves efficiently purify the air